(See also Overview of Vasculitis.)

 Biopsy

-Tests to identify the type and etiology of vasculitis (eg, cryoglobulins, antineutrophil cytoplasmic antibodies, hepatitis B and C antibodies, C3 and C4 complement levels, rheumatoid factor, blood cultures, protein electrophoresis)
+Tests to identify the type and etiology of systemic vasculitis (eg, cryoglobulins, antineutrophil cytoplasmic antibodies, hepatitis B and C antibodies, C3 and C4 complement levels, rheumatoid factor, blood cultures, protein electrophoresis)

 Skin biopsy should be done, optimally within 24 to 48 hours after vasculitic lesions appear.
 Diagnostic yield depends on the depth and timing of the biopsy.
 Generally, deep punch biopsy or excision biopsy into the subcutis is preferred; these biopsies can sample small- and medium-sized vessels.
 Shave biopsy is usually inadequate.